Brain screening and family history of brain cancer

 0 have signed.
 Let’s get to 1,000!

 On the 24th of May 2000 my husband's mother passed away with a Glioblastoma at 57-years-old.
-On the 13th of February 2018 my husband Mike, aged 53, was diagnosed with an inoperable terminal Glioblastoma and has been sent home without any type of treatment at all or the care of an oncologist.
+On the 23rd of May 2018 my darling husband and best friend Mike passed away with a Glioblastoma aged 54.

 According to Cancer Research UK "The more relatives who have had the same or related types of cancer, and the younger they were at diagnosis, the stronger someone’s family history is.
 This means that it is more likely that the cancers are being caused by an inherited faulty gene."